kateBea/Clash-of-Clash-Troops-Compute/README.md

 # Clash of Clash Troops Compute

 A computational tool for troop compositions in *Clash of Clans*.
+For now, this simply outputs all the possible army combinations you can make given a maximum housing space.

 ### Prerequisites
 - A C++ compiler supporting C++20 or later.